learn-javascript-courses/checkin/README.md

 ### Extra credit

 * Allow a user to join an existing team.
 * Store data on a remote server and let other users sign up.
-Consider a turnkey solution such as [Firebase](https://www.firebase.com/) or [Parse](https://parse.com/).
 * Integrate with Github and let users link updates to the current issue they're working on.
 * Add realtime capability and update the status when another user checks in.